-We currently lease an aggregate of approximately 20,000 square feet of office space in Seattle, Washington.
+We currently lease an aggregate of approximately 28,000 square feet of office space in Seattle, Washington.
 The current lease for the Seattle facility expires in February 2004, with an option to renew for five years.
-Given our anticipated growth, we may need to find suitable additional or substitute facilities in the near future but believe these facilities will be available as needed on commercially reasonable terms.
-We also lease office space for our sales personnel in New York, California, Germany and the United Kingdom.
+We have also signed a lease for approximately 84,000 square feet of new office space in Seattle in a building which is currently under construction.
+This lease will commence on approximately July 1, 2000, and will expire 12 years after commencement.
+We also lease office space for our sales personnel in New York, California and the United Kingdom.